S-i-y-a-g/Bloggy/README.md

 # Bloggy
-Bloggy is a blog sharing website where users can sign up, share there blogs with public and can see others blogs also
+Bloggy is a blog sharing website where users can sign up, share their blogs with public and can see others blogs also.